KMS07/e-sadaksuraksha_app/README.md

 # e-sadaksuraksha_app

-A flutter project to provide safety for drievrs and pedestrians.
+A flutter project to provide safety for drivers and pedestrians.

 ## Getting Started